Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have an Azure web app.
 You need to manage the settings of the web app from an iPhone.
 What are two Azure management tools that you can use?
-Each correct answer presents a complete solution.

 - [ ] Azure CLI.
 - [x] The Azure portal.